 For those living with Parkinson’s, separating the myths from the facts can be a big challenge.
 So, from causes to treatment to quality of life, we’ve answered some of your common questions.

-18,000 people a year are diagnosed with Parkinson’s, however there’s still a lot that people don’t know about the disease.
+Every hour, at least two people are diagnosed with Parkinson’s in the UK – however there’s still a lot that people don’t know about the disease.
 We’ve separated the fact from the fiction.

 Myths and facts about the diagnosis of Parkinson’s